Skip to main content

 5. Close with a real next step

-Rewrite the closing so it leads naturally to the next step.
-Mention your availability, shift pattern, start date, or readiness for peak season instead of ending with a polite but forgettable formula.
+Close your letter by naturally leading to the next step.
+Mention your availability, preferred shift pattern, start date, or readiness for the busy season instead of ending with a generic closing line.

 See a stronger closing